willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My controller is stuck in an infinite reboot (buzzing after LEDs cycle).

 This is a critical battery indicator, so make sure you have fresh batteries in the device.
-If the issue persists, perform [device recovery](troubleshooting-windows-mixed-reality.md#device-recovery) to reset the controller to factory settings.
+If the issue persists, perform [device recovery](motion-controller-problems.md#how-can-i-restore-the-controllers-to-factory-settings) to reset the controller to factory settings.

 ### I'm trying to pair my controllers, but they never show up in the "Add a new device menu" in Bluetooth Settings.

 Check that you do not have controllers paired already, remove them and try again.
 If problem persists restart the PC and try again.
-If that fails, consult the [Bluetooth Best Practices](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices) section.
+If that fails, consult the [Bluetooth FAQs](motion-controller-problems.md#how-can-i-tell-if-im-using-bluetooth-technology).

 ### Wi-Fi speeds becomes slow on my notebook when motion controllers are turned on.